DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 Call `delete(pair:)` to remove both clips at once when you no longer need them.
 Invoke `ClipExporter.export` with a pair's URLs to share them via the iOS share sheet or AirDrop.
 Use `ClipAligner.align` to compute the audio offset between paired clips for seamless multicam editing.
+Use `ClipMerger.merge` to create a single side-by-side movie for quick preview or sharing.
 `RecordingCoordinator` now generates thumbnails automatically when recording finishes.
 When both clips from a session are available it also stores their offset using `ClipMetadata`, so later edits can apply the correction automatically.
 You can call `ThumbnailGenerator.thumbnail(for:)` to regenerate a preview image for any clip.
 If a duration was supplied when initiating the recording, the recorder stops automatically when that time elapses.